 It detailed all the documentation I had to prepare for the course before attending the Bootcamp.
 I had to take three online courses, read four books, plus a ton of articles and videos on the side.

 I started the intense courses.
 I studied between phone calls at work and after 10 PM at home, when the kids went to sleep.
-That month felt worse than the exams session in college.
+That month felt worse than the finals period in college.
 Real school.
 The day went by, until 1 or 2 AM, filled with courses, books and articles.
 I finally managed to read through all the documentation, even though I only read some of the pieces diagonally.
 I literally had no time to go in depth with all the documents I received.

 On the first day we met our mentors, professors and each other, the bootcampers.
 At the end of the day we had to have already established our teams, based on affinities, background and personal connections.
 The most important thing the mentors kept repeating was: